[FULL GUIDE] Unroasted Green Coffee Bean

 Unroasted green coffee beans are typically packaged and stored in a way that preserves their freshness and quality.
 They are often stored in high-quality jute or sisal bags, which allow the beans to breathe while protecting them from moisture and light.
 Proper storage conditions, including temperature and humidity control, are essential to maintain the flavor and aroma of the beans.

-Related [FULL GUIDE] Fresh Roasted Coffee Bean
+Related [FULL GUIDE] Starbucks Coffee Bean

 It is worth noting that green coffee beans have a longer shelf life compared to roasted beans.
 When stored properly, green coffee beans can remain fresh for several months, allowing coffee enthusiasts to roast and brew their own coffee at their leisure.